Deso-PK/make-trust-irrelevant/README.md

 * final production overhead;
 * commercial production readiness.

-Revocation is also a separate path from an ordinary hot-path allow/deny decision and should not be described as a sub-10-microsecond operation based on the current evidence.
+Revocation is a separate path from an ordinary hot-path allow/deny decision and should not be described as a sub-10-microsecond operation based on the current evidence.

 The current proof result is narrower and more useful: